nyvyn/autonomais/README.md

-# autonomais
+# Autonomais

-Cohort provides an approachable way to define multiple, collaborative AI agents
+An approachable way to define multiple, collaborative AI agents